jdoleary/Spellmasons/docs/TasksCurrent.md

         - die
     - Master Music
 - Pack 9 | R, J & E feedback
-    - Restore "walk rope" when holding RMB
     - No stamina bar after portal
-    - Freeze spell should stop timer on pickups
+    - Freeze spell should stop timer on pickups (or just increase it by 1)
-    - animated trim path line for archers so it's obvious they'll hit you
-    - Different attack icon for ranged units
     - Hover should always show tooltip so you can see even when spell is queued
     - Bug: decoy died and archer changed targets, make units commit to a target at the beginning of the round, else PLAYER FRUSTRATION
     - shield should have number on it